chaparrj/GetandCleanData/README.md

 Files included in this folder are:

 - README.md : the file you are currently reading.
-- UCI_HAR folder : original data set provided for the assignment.
+- UCI_HAR folder : original data set provided for the assignment(1).
 - run_analysis.R : R script that reads raw data and creates the tidy data set.
 - CodeBook.md : file describing the variables in the final data set.

+(1) Note: Two files from raw data were uploaded to Github in compressed format.
+Uncompress those files to correctly execute run_analysis.R.